bytes2pro/rag-foss/README.md

 ## How is RAG implemented here

--   On the server side we use [`AutoLLM`](https://github.com/safevideo/autollm) for generating the embeddings and OpenAI for querying.
+-   On the server side we use [`Langchain`](https://python.langchain.com/docs/get_started/introduction) .
--   Various FOSS tools provided by `Langchain` and.`Llama-Index` are used for reading and tokenizing the uploaded documents.
+-   Various FOSS tools provided by `Langchain` are used for reading the uploaded documents.
--   These tools are implemented within `AutoLLM`.
+-   These documents are then passed on to the embedding model.
--   These documents are then passed on to rthe embedding model.
+-   We use `HuggingFaceEmbeddings` implementation provided by `Langchain` to use any embeddings model available on [`HuggingFace`](https://huggingface.co/).
--   We use the `text-embedding-ada-002` model provided by OpenAI to generate the embeddings.
+-   The generated embeddings are stored locally in a [`Chroma`](https://docs.trychroma.com/getting-started) vector database.
--   The generated embeddings are stored locally in a [`LanceDB`](https://lancedb.com/) vector database.
+-   To use an open-source query model locally, we use [`Ollama`](https://ollama.com/).
--   The querying model used in `GPT-3.5-Turbo` provided by OpenAI.
+-   We select a model from the [list of models](https://ollama.com/library) Ollama provides.
 -   When the model is queried, the query is converted to embeddings and the embeddings are then compared to the ones stored in our vector database.
--   If similar embeddings ar efound, they are passed onto the model along with our original query.
+-   If similar embeddings are found, they are passed onto the model along with our original query.
 -   The model uses this data to generate a response.